bglarkin/tallgrass_restoration_legacies/microbial_diagnostics_pre.md

 ## Sites-species tables

-List *spe* holds average sequence abundances per field.
+List *spe* holds summed sequence abundances per field.
 Number of samples per field which were retained is defined in `process_data.R`.
 CSV files were produced in `process_data.R`

 ``` r
 spe <- list(